 Lee P. Cao and Louann P. Cao (buyers) brought this action in the state trial court seeking rescission of a purchase agreement they entered into with Huan Nguyen and Nega Pham (sellers).
-The buyers alleged that the sellers fraudulently misrepresented that the property at 2223 R Street in Lincoln, Nebraska, was a duplex and could be rented to two separate families when in fact the property did not conform to the municipal code so as to be rented as a duplex or two-family dwelling.
+The buyers alleged that the sellers fraudulently misrepresented that the property at 2223 R Street in Lincoln, Nebraska, was a triplex and could be rented to three separate families when in fact the property did not conform to the municipal code so as to be rented as a triplex or three-family dwelling.